What is organic gardening?

 3- Good watering habits

-Water management is very important in organic gardening.
+Water management is critical in organic gardening.

 - Watering deeply once a week is better than daily shallow watering.
 It encourages deep roots resulting in healthier plants.

-- Using the right watering system is important as well.
+- Using the right watering system is essential as well.
 Hand watering may be enjoyable, but it is not efficient.
 It takes a long-standing time to be able to soak the soil.
 Using a timed drip system is more effective with less water waste.

 - It is best to water early in the morning to reduce water evaporation.